team-affix/atlas/README.md

 REFUTED
 ```

 Solver subcommands: `horizon`, `ridge`, `basic`.
-Goals are passed with `--goal` as comma-separated atoms.
+The query is passed with `--goal` as comma-separated atoms.

 ---

 ## What Atlas is for

-Horn clauses are a universal encoding for search: reachability, enumeration, constraint satisfaction, synthesis, and combinatorial exploration can all be expressed as rules plus a goal query.
+Horn clauses are a universal encoding for search: reachability, enumeration, constraint satisfaction, synthesis, and combinatorial exploration.
+Each instance pairs a **rule database** (the structure of the domain) with a **query** (what to find).
 Atlas targets **Turing-complete search problems** expressed in this form.

 Unlike theory-heavy CHC solvers (e.g. Spacer, Eldarica), Atlas is **pure Horn**: no built-in arithmetic, bitvectors, or residual goals.
 Numeric and logical structure is encoded relationally (Peano arithmetic, Boolean circuits as clauses, etc.).
 Search heuristics carry domain knowledge rather than a separate theory layer.
 Rule order in the database and atom order within a rule body are **semantically irrelevant** — subgoals are conjunctive relations, not sequential program steps — so reordering clauses or body atoms does not change whether or which solutions Atlas finds.
 This order-independence is what makes Atlas a **pure relational** solver rather than a procedural backtracking interpreter.